100 Spinnaker Dr., Sausalito (See Map Below)

 #1 on the OurSausalito.com Best Restaurant Views List for 2015

 Fast Forward SummaryTM: One of the enduring Great View Restaurants in all of Northern California, and a Grand Dame of Sausalito.
-Not the right choice for everyone: this is a more old school, dignified dining spot rather than an edgy scene, though there is no dress code and many diners are casual.
+Not the right choice for everyone: this is a more old-school, dignified dining spot rather than an edgy scene, though there is no dress code and many diners are dressed casually.
 You really want to get a reservation here, and tell them if you’re willing to wait for a window table, perfectly suited to special occasions and romantic dinners.
 Great for lunch for Ferry riders who come in from San Francisco and enjoy the great view after sailing right past the restaurant windows as the ferry approaches the pier.
-One of the places where the locals bring family from out of town and where local business people impress visiting clients, but not the place to take someone looking for designer decor and the latest food trends.
+One of the places where the locals bring family from out of town and where local business people impress visiting clients, but not the place to take someone looking for designer decor and the cutting edge food trends.

 If people ask me to recommend a place in Sausalito one of the first questions I ask is, “Does a great view of the Bay matter a lot to you?”
-If the answer is yes, I put Spinnaker at the top of the list, along with Horizons.
+If the answer is yes, I put Spinnaker at the top of the list, along with Barrel House and The Trident.
 One local friend tells me that this has been the “take out-of-town guests here” restaurant for their family for a couple of generations.

-If you’re looking for a place with a Michelin Star or that’s on Michael Bauer’s lists and the view is secondary, Spinnaker isn’t the answer.
-If it’s not a special occasion or celebration and you’re looking for a casual experience the same is true.
+If you’re looking for a place with a Michelin Star or that’s on Michael Bauer’s lists and the view is secondary, Spinnaker isn’t the answer, although the food is quite good.

 Key to Having a Good Time: Always make a reservation if you plan to eat here, and arrive a little early to maximize your enjoyment.
 The views are spectacular and the restaurant can get very busy during vacation times and holidays.
-During busy times people who walk in with no reservation can easily wait for an hour or more for their table, and some of them get impatient — not the way to have a good time.
+During busy summer days and holidays people who walk in with no reservation can easily wait for an hour or more for their table, and some of them get impatient — not the way to have a good time.

 Spinnaker is built on top of a pier jutting out into San Francisco Bay, a location that no one would be allowed to build on today.
 The pier faces east, so…